-In addition, consider using Key Performance Indicator (KPI) trend reports.
+In addition, if you simply want to capture weekly and monthly snapshots of any project (or portfolio) field, consider using Key Performance Indicator (KPI) fields and trend reports.
 See How to Set Up KPI Trend Fields for Data Collection and Configure Key Performance Indicator (KPI) Trend Reports.
 If you think you might be interested in KPI reports, be sure to start collecting data as soon as possible.

 When to Create a Baseline?

 It is best to create a baseline once the project plan has been fine-tuned and approved by all project stakeholders.
 The baseline should include the best and most accurate budgets and/or estimates for the project plan including duration, start and target dates, costs, and revenues.